SamC1181/kxi_sdk_fp/README.md

 # Stream Processor

-In this app, I utilize a stream processor architecture to capture messages published to a kafka broker, decode the messages, transform them to expected schema and map the current timestamp before writing the incoming records to the database
+In this app, I utilize a stream processor architecture to capture messages published to a kafka broker, decode the messages, transform them to expected schema and map the current timestamp before writing the incoming records to the database.
+This could be connected to any kafka feed and using KXI SDK's window/map functionality can be analysed and persisted to suit the user's data requirements

 # Query